martinzamuner/overlastic/README.md

   <summary>Appending Turbo Streams to every response</summary><br>

   Overlastic can be configured to append a Turbo Stream to every response that contains an overlay.
-  This can be very useful for rendering flash messages:
+  This can be very useful for automatically rendering new flash messages whenever they're available:

   ```rb
   Overlastic.configure do |config|